tadej-mali/soccer-cup-lib/README.md

 A simple class describing a match between two teams.

 Both teams must be specified and a team can not play against itself.
+The task specification says
+>Update score.
+This should receive a pair of absolute scores

+For this reason I did not implement any complex rules (like score may change only for one point at a time) and the behavior is quite relaxed.
+I only decided to forbid reducing the score to make it a bit less trivial (but in reality one can imagine that an admin need to do this occasionally).

+Additionally, the Match class is made immutable, because I want it to describe a match state i.e. a snapshot in time.
+This should make the thread safe implementation a bit easier.
+However, I did not decide to rename the class at this time, so that the feature like changes do not interfere with simple renamings in the git history.

+## Score
+A new class that holds together Ids of both teams and their current score.

+In real life, the class would be extended with timestamps and such in order to provide reliable history tracking and proper bookkeeping of match progress.
+For the sake of simplicity this is omitted for the time being.